 Uses and Serving Suggestions

-- Veggies – Use the cheese sauce for cauliflower, broccoli, carrots, or any other veggies.
+- Veggies – Use the creamy cheddar cheese sauce for cauliflower, broccoli, carrots, or any other veggies.
 Picky eaters will gobble them up!

 - Pasta – Use it to make macaroni and cheese, or serve it over any other type of pasta or noodles.

-- Breakfast – Serve over scrambled eggs or hashbrowns for breakfast or brunch.
+- Breakfast – Serve the three cheese sauce over scrambled eggs or hashbrowns for breakfast or brunch.

 - Loaded baked potatoes – Top a smoked baked potato or air fryer baked potato with some of this creamy sauce, some crumbled crispy bacon, sour cream, and chives!

 - Nachos – It really needs no explanation, but my favorite nachos ever are: pulled pork on tortilla chips with baked beans and this cheese sauce!